 The Best Book On Modes For Guitar

 The free tutorials and articles from Learning Music Skills are supported by music lovers just like you.
 When you purchase through links on my website I may earn an affiliate commission while it doesn’t cost you more.
+For example, as an Amazon Associate, I earn from qualifying purchases.

-Does buying a book really make you a better musician?
+Does buying a book make you a better musician?
 Can you really learn and understand music theory from just one book on modes?
 Of course, nothing can replace the actual playing of an instrument or the process of writing music and songs.
 But by reading the right books you can speed up your learning curve.

 About Modes for Guitar